Features

 It’s simple to create a task in Capacities.
 Here's a list of all the methods:

 () followed by space or /task via the slash command menuCmd + Shift + T (Mac) or Ctrl + Shift + T (Windows)+ button.New Task button.
-It will intelligently fill in information based on where it is.task and then enter and the task modal will pop upThe task object type comes with status and priority properties.
+It will intelligently fill in information based on where it is.task and then enter and the task modal will pop upThe task object type comes with status, priority and deadline properties.

 If no status is assigned, the task is listed as open.
 You can assign statuses to begin your task management workflow.